astroidex/foss4g-europe-2018-workshop-postgresql-postgis-for-beginners-aemde/foss4g-europe-2018-workshop-postgresql-postgis-for-beginners-aemde.md

 ## Spatial Relationships and Measurements

-* get information about your data f.e. area, length, centroid
+* get information about your data f.e. distance, area, length, centroid

 ### Excercise 7: Calculate the area for each country